joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 xTaskCreateUniversal(loopTask, "loopTask", 8196, NULL, 1, &loopTaskHandle, CONFIG_ARDUINO_RUNNING_CORE);
 to
 xTaskCreateUniversal(loopTask, "loopTask", 16384, NULL, 1, &loopTaskHandle, CONFIG_ARDUINO_RUNNING_CORE);

-The heap memory needs to be increased as the change in wifi is too much on for the default arduino config.
+The heap memory needs to be increased as the change in wifi can be too much on for the default arduino config.
 *****

-After flashing this sketch onto the ESP32, you will find the new wifi access point at the SSID: ESPWebServer with password: 12345678.
+After flashing this sketch onto the ESP32, you will find the new wifi access point at the SSID: My_HEG with password: 12345678.

 After logging into the access point, access the interface at 192.168.4.1